shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 </tr>
 </table>

-These functions had the drawback that we could not extrapolate from them, that is we do not know from this table what the stock price in 2016 will be.
+These functions had the drawback that we could not extrapolate from them, that is we do not know from this table what the stock price would be if, for example, the company's revenue was 120.000 Euros per year.

 Therefore, we were interested in finding a different function representation, and I suggested to use linear functions, namely this one: